amandakoka/bookwish/README.md

 # Design
 ## Design Choices

 ## Colour
+The color scheme for this project was carefully chosen to harmonize with the background imagery of books, creating a visually cohesive and engaging user experience.
+#### Color Choices
+- **Orange Accent-3**: The vibrant "orange accent-3" from the Materialize color palette was selected to infuse energy and warmth into the design.
+This bold color choice evokes feelings of enthusiasm and creativity, adding dynamism to key elements of the interface.

+- **Blue-Grey Lighten-1**: Complementing the vibrant orange accent, the "blue-grey lighten-1" color offers a balanced and calming backdrop.
+This neutral hue provides visual harmony while ensuring readability and professionalism.

+- **White Text**: To ensure optimal readability and clarity, white text was chosen against the colored backgrounds.
+This choice creates a high contrast, enhancing legibility and accessibility for users.
+Additionally, white text conveys a sense of cleanliness and modernity, aligning with contemporary design principles.

+- **Harmonious Palette**: By integrating the orange accent, blue-grey background, and white text, a harmonious color palette was achieved.
+This cohesive combination reflects the ambiance and theme of the project, enhancing overall visual appeal and coherence.

+- **Brand Identity**: Consistent use of colors throughout the project establishes a recognizable brand identity.
+The cohesive color scheme fosters brand association and strengthens user engagement, contributing to a memorable user experience.

+- **User Experience**: The vibrant orange accent guides users' attention to important elements, while the calming blue-grey background promotes a relaxed browsing experience.
+These color choices enhance user engagement and facilitate intuitive navigation.

 ## Images
 I have chosen a backgorund of books to relate to the purpsoe of the website.

-## Fonts

 ## Structure
 The website is structured in a user-friendly accessible way.
 The webiste consists of 4 pages:
 1. Homepage:
-- The user is greeted straight away with a welcome message and the purpose of the website is explained and a link to register fro an account or sign in if you already have an account.
+- The user is greeted straight away with a welcome message and the purpose of the website is explained and a link to register for an account or sign in if you already have an account.
 2. Register page:
 - The user is shown a form that will need to be completed if they want an account.
 - Once they have registered, they will be redirected to the sign in page.